Conversations For Transformation: Essays Inspired By The Ideas Of Werner Erhard

 This essay, I, is the companion piece to You.

-It was written at the same time as I am indebted to Douglas Harding who inspired this conversation, and to Cindy Hauska who contributed material.
+It is also the first in a quintology on I - The I Essays: It was written at the same time as I am indebted to Douglas Harding, author of "On Having No Head" and "Zen and the Rediscovery of the Obvious", and to Cindy Hauska who contributed material.

 When I look at this evidence called I, when I look at what I am or am not or could be, I notice some profoundly odd things.